Citroën Berlingo: Second generation (B9; 2008)

 The Berlingo and Partner were officially unveiled in January 2008, with the Berlingo launched first, in the European market, in April 2008, followed by the Partner in May 2008.
 Mexico sold this generation alongside the original Partner, as do a few other countries, as the Grand Raid and Partner Origin.

 An electric version with a traction motor and battery derived from the Mitsubishi i-MiEV was available from 2013.
 In March 2017, a five-seater Citroen e-Berlingo Multispace was announced.

 Russia

-This generation is also manufactured and sold in Russia as the Peugeot Partner (and as the passenger oriented Peugeot Partner Crossway), Citroën Berlingo (and Citroën Berlingo Multispace) and exclusive Opel Combo Cargo (and Opel Combo Life) since March 2021.
+This generation was also manufactured and sold in Russia as the Peugeot Partner (and as the passenger oriented Peugeot Partner Crossway), Citroën Berlingo (and Citroën Berlingo Multispace) and exclusive Opel Combo Cargo (and Opel Combo Life) since March 2021.